MENU

 Downloadable from Philippine Consulate General in Honolulu website

-Self-addressed envelope with postage stamps worth US$10.10
+Self-addressed USPS priority envelope with postage stamps at the prevailing rate

 US Post Office